rafsaf/minimal-fastapi-postgres-template/README.md

 poetry install
 ```

-Note, be sure to use `python3.12` with this template with either poetry or standard venv & pip, if you need to stick to some earlier python version, you should adapt it yourself (remove new versions specific syntax for example `str | int` for python < 3.10 or `tomllib` for python < 3.11)
+Note, be sure to use `python3.12` with this template with either poetry or standard venv & pip, if you need to stick to some earlier python version, you should adapt it yourself (remove new versions specific syntax for example `str | int` for python < 3.10)

 ### 3. Setup database and migrations